 The third week of Political Studies will focus on the founding of the United States and its perpetuation.

-The second section will explore the nature of the American founding.
+The second section turns to the nature of the American founding.
 How should we think about the achievements of America’s founders—with a focus on how they introduced a new order of things, not only in the design of American political institutions but in reshaping the ends of politics itself?

 Image: Adolphe Yvon, Genius of America, 1866